Where I live, we don’t have four seasons.

 꽃샘추위 (kkot saem chuwi) is a word native to Korea that refers to the brief spell of cold weather that comes around in early spring after it gets warm.
 The name stuck because it was said that the cold is jealous of the flowers blooming (Translation note: 꽃 = flower; 샘 = jealousy; 추위 = cold).
 During 꽃샘추위, the weather gets suddenly chilly and people go out wearing bulky clothes. 꽃샘추위 is due to the high atmospheric pressure from Siberia.
 That is to say, while the chill of winter comes in from Siberia, when it is winter in Siberia, the places affected by the high atmospheric pressure (China and Japan) also experience a later chill similar to 꽃샘추위.
 In Japan, “hanabie” is a word of similar meaning.

-I am fairly certain we don’t have anything like the Korean “spring frost” over here (at least not due to atmospheric pressure from Siberia!) but this entire week is COLD.
-Well, relatively at least.
+I am fairly certain we don’t have anything like the Korean “spring frost” over here, but this entire week is COLD.
+(Relatively at least).
 It was in the 70s and 80s last week and this week it’s 20 degrees colder, rainy, and windy.
-Then again, I’m not surprised.
-The weather has been really schizophrenic this year – once in February it was 70 degrees for a week and then immediately dropped 30 degrees the week after!
-Argh!
+The weather has been really schizophrenic this year.

 I supposed I should get used to the cold, though.
 Chances are I will be in a much colder place come this fall, wherever graduate school might take me.